rohanarun/iterative-code-generation/README.md

 3. The AI returns a fixed version of the code with explanations
 4. The fixed code replaces the original solution

-## Use Cases

-- **Educational Tool**: Learn how code executes line-by-line
-- **Debugging Practice**: Understand how to identify and fix common code errors
-- **AI Capabilities Demo**: Showcase how AI can generate and fix code interactively
-- **Development Sandbox**: Quickly prototype solutions to coding problems

 ## Limitations

 - Currently only supports JavaScript code execution